-Each year in February we begin to pull together numbers for the new parish budget which will be approved by the Parish Council in May to become effective on July 1, the first day of the new fiscal year.
+Each year we begin to pull together numbers for the new parish budget which will be approved by the Parish Community Council to become effective on July 1, the first day of the new fiscal year.
 Staff members and committee chairs are asked to present their needs for the coming fiscal year—July to June—and the Finance Committee tries to match that total against foreseeable income.
 That can be a tough job.

 Each year St. Cecilia's contributes 3% of its annual weekend income to charitable causes outside of the parish.
 This is a written policy and part of the annual parish budget.
-This year that amount is $10,485.
 Roughly half of that amount pays for the six dinners we serve at the Dorothy Day Center each year.
 The rest goes to nearby Catholic schools, Keystone food shelves and various causes in the city.
 One year we bought a refrigerator for a small food shelf so they could begin to handle fresh meat and vegetables.

 Dorothy Day Dinners:

-St. Cecilia's presently owes $195,959.54 to Sunrise Bank; this is the balance of the $1.5 million we borrowed in 2002 in order to build “the Link” and remodel the existing house and church building.
-Our monthly payment to the bank is $3,415 or $40,980 per year, including principal and interest.
+St. Cecilia's borrowed $1.5 million in 2002 in order to build “the Link” and remodel the existing house and church building.
+Our monthly payment to the bank is approximately $1,600 or $20,000 per year, including principal and interest.
 Money to make these payments comes from our regular weekend collections and is a big part of our annual budget.
 In some years, special year-end gifts to the parish enable us to make additional principal payments.

 The Light Bill

-Liturgy is a significant part of our parish budget.
-Last year we spent $7,951.81 for candles, wine & hosts, extra musicians, new music and piano tuning—all this in addition to more than $2,000 in extra contributions for Christmas and Easter flowers—all of it money well spent.
+Liturgy is also a significant part of our parish budget.
+We spent about $8,000 for candles, wine & hosts, extra musicians, new music and piano tuning—all this in addition to more than $2,000 in extra contributions for Christmas and Easter flowers—all of it money well spent.

-Each year we are assessed an amount determined by the Archdiocese.
-This year that amount is $30,916, or 8% of last year's parish income (after various IRS-type adjustments); we pay it in four quarterly payments of $7,729 each.
-This is part of our contribution to our larger community, from Catholic Charities to the operation of the Archdiocesan offices, including the other half of our pastor's salary.
-Remember that 92% of our parish income stays in the parish.
+Each year we are assessed an amount determined by the Archdiocese based on approximately 9% of our collected revenues, which is paid in quarterly installments.
+This is part of our contribution to our larger community, from Catholic Charities to the operation of the Archdiocesan offices.
+The Archdiocese provides many important services to the parish, including participation in employee benefit and pension programs, liability insurance coverage and training programs.
+Remember that 90+% of our parish income stays in the parish.

 The Income Side